-This course is for the purpose of further directed experience in an individually chosen medium with a stated goal or objective.
-Advanced level projects with consideration of the student's possible career goals.
-A course with flexibility in which an advanced art student may continue a professional level of work in projects determined according to individual needs and specific area of interest.
+This course is for the purpose of directed experience in ceramics.
+Courses are designed with flexibility whereby the graduate student may continue an advanced level of work in ceramic projects determined according to individual need and specific area of interest.
+The student will submit a proposal that establishes specific goals and objectives that must be approved and supervised by the professor of record.
 (Lab fee required)